 So why don’t we see more of this multitasking technology when we leave our homes, say at our local department store or home improvement center?
 The only multitasking devices we see in most retail establishments are the smartphones in our pockets.
 The digital signage?
 No, it’s one-way communication designed for messaging.
 The self-checkout stand?
 No, it’s there to speed up the check-out process.
 Could it do more?
 Maybe, but most people don’t know it and frankly, I don’t want to be standing behind the person in line exploring the function of each icon on the touch screen.
 Scan your items, swipe your card, and move on.

 There is one technology that most retailers simply under-utilized.
 Kiosks.
 Yep.
 Kiosks.
-But wait, we’re not talking about the big, free standing “PC-in-a-box” type of kiosk.
+But wait, we’re not talking about the big, free-standing “PC-in-a-box” type of kiosk.
 That type of kiosk can be really expensive and take up a lot of space so you really can’t afford to have too many of them around.
 No, we’re talking about small-form-factor kiosks… mini-kiosks.
 Fully self-contained, embedded devices that can be installed virtually anywhere, and because they are more affordable, they can be scattered around the store like Easter eggs.

 The fact is, we as a society are well past the “technology aversion” phase.
 We’re using it everywhere.
 Whether we are at home, work, or in the car, we have so much technology literally at our fingertips.
 Why should it be any different when we’re shopping?
 Why must we seek out sales associates for a price check or stand in the check-out line to sign up for the loyalty program or fumble with our smartphone when we want to check out something we saw on the store’s website?

-Here’s just a sampling of what an installed array of mini-kiosks, technology that multitask, can do for retail customers:
+Here’s just a sampling of what an installed array of mini kiosks, technology that multitasks, can do for retail customers: